blka/bashflix/README.md

 ```
 3. Input your system password and press ENTER (sudo required);
 4. Wait a few minutes.

+# Not working?
+Try install bashflix again, usually it works :)

 # How it works?